 Some of these projects have been more sturdy and we still have them and the kids still play with them.

 Included in each box: project supplies, instructions, and a magazine.
 The magazine includes a short story or comic, more information about the topic of the box, an additional project, a small activity (like a maze), and suggested books to further learning.

-These boxes inspired the boys to learn about new topics and furthered learning in favorite areas (dinos).
-They boxes are perfect for ages 3-5, though they’re advertised for ages 3-4.
+These boxes inspired the boys to learn about new topics and further learning in their favorite areas (dinos).
+The boxes are perfect for ages 3-5, though they’re advertised for ages 3-4.

 Would I recommend Koala Crate?
 YES!